- The unadulterated Word of God must govern our thinking on this issue.

 1 Co 11:16 is an answer to 11:13.

 III.
 Women in the Church

-While the Apostle Paul respected women and worked side by side with them for the furtherance of the gospel (Rom.
+While the Apostle Paul respected women and worked side by side with them to further the gospel (Rom.
 16; Phil.
 4:3), he appointed no women elders or pastors.
-In his epistles, as he wrote instructions to the churches, he urged that men were to be the leaders and that women were not to teach or exercise authority over men (I Tim 2:12).
+In his epistles, as he wrote instructions to the churches, he urged that men were to be the leaders and that women were not to teach or exercise authority over men (1 Tim 2:12).

-The Apostle Paul is completely consistent with Jesus in regard to women.
-Paul had a high regard for women and shared his labors for the gospel with many of them.
+The Apostle Paul is completely consistent with Jesus regarding women.
+Paul had high regard for women and shared his labors for the gospel with many of them.
 But, like Jesus, he never appointed them to positions of authority over men in the home or the church.
 As active as women were in the early church, nowhere did Paul ordain them as elders.